-ACPs need to apply to have new sites added to their accreditation.
+ACPs need to apply to the Scheme Administrator to have new buildings added to their Notice of Accreditation.
 Each NABERS rating type for a particular building will have its own implementation date.
 For example, a NABERS tenancy rating at a building would have a different implementation date to a base building NABERS rating if the end date of their first NABERS rating period is different for each.